lisciandro-a/pop-jig/README.md

 ### Notes
 * This program is far from perfect.
 The Spotify API only provides estimations for time signature and tempo for each song.
 This may mean that some song recommendations are not ideal.
-* Treble jig is performed at a very uncommon tempo.
+* Slip jig is performed at a very uncommon tempo.
 In order to account for that, tempo has a higher priority than time signature.
-Even so, song recommendations for treble jig generally do not seem to work well. :(
+Even so, song recommendations for slip jig generally do not seem to work well. :(